 Can I Pay My Zakat in Instalments?

 It is acceptable to pay Zakat in instalments, however, Orphans in Need accept Zakat as a single transaction.
-Paying Zakat in instalments is permitted but only with valid reasoning; therefore, if you have the means to complete your Zakat payment in a single transaction as quickly as possible, it should be completed this way.
-Despite this, if an individual cannot afford to pay in a lump sum, paying over time is acceptable.
+Paying Zakat in instalments is permitted but only with valid reasoning; therefore, if you have the means to donate your Zakat payment in a single transaction as quickly as possible, it should be completed this way.
+Despite this, if an individual cannot afford to pay in a lump sum, paying over a prolonged period of time is acceptable.

 Do I Pay Zakat on my Children’s Wealth?